-GLOSSARY of patent related terms in the IP5 STATISTICS REPORT 2011 EDITION
+GLOSSARY of patent related terms in the IP5 STATISTICS REPORT 2012 EDITION Disclaimer:

-Disclaimer:

 The explanations in this glossary are given in order to help readers of the IP5 Statistics Report understand the patent related terminology that appears there.
 This is a supplement to definitions already given in the report (see particularly Chapter 1 and Annex 2).
 The IP5 Offices offer no guarantee as to the legal correctness of the definitions that appear in the glossary.
-Readers are recommended to consult the official web-sites of the individual Offices for more detailed information about the respective patent systems.
+Readers are recommended to consult the official web-sites of the individual offices for more detailed information about the respective patent systems.
 Glossary:

 Abandonment

 EPO see Withdrawal

 JPO/KIPO losing the right to obtain or to receive a patent right by applicant's free will.

-SIPO after the patent is granted, the patentee can abandon his or its patent right by a written declaration.
+SIPO after the patent is granted, the patentee can abandon his or its patent right

+by a written declaration.

-USPTO an abandoned application is one which is removed from the Office docket of pending applications through a formal abandonment by the Office or by failure of applicant to take appropriate action within a specified time at some stage in the prosecution of the application.
+USPTO abandonment of a pending patent application refers to a change in status of the application whereby the application is removed from the office docket of pending applications through a formal abandonment by the office or by failure of applicant to take appropriate action within a specified time at some stage in the prosecution of the application; additionally, the failure to pay periodic maintenance fees to keep an issued patent in force sometimes is referred to as an abandonment of the patent grant.

-Allowance

-EPO n.a.
+Allowance EPO n.a.